kappa8719/kanden/website/book/1-getting-started/setup.md

 Let's add a startup system that will put a single block under the spawn position.
 There's gonna be a lot of new stuff here, but don't worry, we'll briefly touch on most of it.

-Chunk Layers are the way Valence handles worlds.
+Chunk Layers are the way Kanden handles worlds.
 A client can only view a single chunk layer at a time.
 So the first thing we need to do is create a new pair of chunk and entity layers (`LayerBundle`), add some chunks to it, and then set our desired block in the world.

 ```rust
 fn setup(